High-Order Epistasis Detection Using Factorization Machine with Quadratic Optimization Annealing and MDR-Based Evaluation: Experimental evaluation

 \subsection{Results and discussion}

 In this subsection, we present the results of the experimental evaluation of the proposed method.
-Table~\ref{tab:results} summarizes the performance of the proposed method for each problem instance.
+Table~\ref{tab:results} summarizes the performance of the proposed method for each instance.
 Table~\ref{tab:results} indicates the success rate, defined as the ratio of runs in which the ground-truth epistasis was successfully detected.
 A solution that correctly identifies the ground-truth epistasis is referred to as a successful solution.
 In addition, the table shows the average number of iterations required to obtain a successful solution, as well as the maximum number of iterations observed among the successful solutions.

-Table~\ref{tab:results} demonstrates that the proposed method is capable of identifying the ground-truth epistasis across all problem instances considered in this evaluation.
+Table~\ref{tab:results} demonstrates that the proposed method is capable of identifying the ground-truth epistasis across all instances considered in this evaluation.
 When the number of attributes was $100$, successful solutions were detected with fewer than $100$ iterations on average for all considered interaction orders and models.
-However, when the threshold model was used and the order increased to $d=5$, the average number of iterations required to obtain a successful solution increased.
+However, when the interaction order increased to $d=5$ under the threshold model, the average number of iterations increased.
 For the cases with $500$ attributes, successful solutions were detected within approximately $300$ iterations on average for most instances.
 In contrast, when the order was five and the threshold model was used, the proposed method failed to obtain successful solutions within $1000$ iterations in three runs.
 When the number of attributes was increased to $1000$, successful solutions were detected within approximately $600$ iterations on average.
 For $d = 5$, the required number of iterations was larger compared to lower-order interactions.
 In addition, for the threshold model with $d = 5$, the proposed method failed to obtain a successful solution in one run.
+We conducted uniform random search for all instances using the same total number of evaluations (2000 evaluations).
+Under this setting, random search failed to identify the ground-truth epistasis in any instance.